 \section{Introduction}

-Synthetic images have by now left the research laboratories and are flooding the real world.
+Synthetic images have by now left research laboratories and are flooding the real world.
 The latest versions of popular image editing tools, such as Adobe Photoshop and Microsoft Paint, come with easy-to-use AI-powered generative tools that allow even novice users to edit and generate visual content at will.
-Thanks to diffusion-based generative models, it is not only the quality of the images generated that has improved enormously, but also the flexibility in using these tools.
-By issuing a few textual commands, it is possible to easily obtain the desired image.
-While this represents a great opportunity for visual art applications, it is also the paradise of disinformation professionals who can design their attacks with unprecedented power and flexibility \cite{Cardenuto2023age, Barrett2023identifying, Epstein2023art}.
-And, of course, a nightmare for all those trying to combat the spread of fake news and orchestrated disinformation campaigns: journalists, fact-checkers, law enforcement agencies, governments.
-Therefore, there is high demand for automatic tools that help establishing the authenticity of a media asset.
+Thanks to diffusion-based generative models, it is not only the quality of the generated images that is greatly improved, but also the flexibility in using these tools.
+By issuing a few text commands you can easily obtain the desired image.
+While this represents a great opportunity for visual arts applications, it is also the paradise of disinformation professionals who can design their attacks with unprecedented power and flexibility \cite{Cardenuto2023age, Barrett2023identifying, Epstein2023art}.
+And, of course, a nightmare for all those trying to combat the spread of fake news and orchestrated disinformation campaigns: journalists, fact-checkers, law enforcement, governments.
+Therefore, there is a high demand for automatic tools that help establish the authenticity of a media asset.